AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 >[!TAB May '25 release]

-May release is now live, including the Call Center channel, the new rule builder, and more improvements.
+May release is now live, including the new Custom channel, Brand alignment score, and typology rules improvement.

 [![Learn more button](assets/do-not-localize/learn-more-button.svg)](../v8/rn/release-notes.md)